t0rit0/final-project/README.md

 ## Acknowledgments

 We would like to extend our sincere gratitude to `https://github.com/gbasin` and all the contributors of the `https://github.com/gbasin/LLM-DB` project.
-Our project is inspired by and references the code from their repository.
+The LLM helper in our project is inspired by and references the code from their repository.
 Their excellent work and dedication to open-source have provided us with a valuable starting point and a wealth of inspiration.

 The open-source spirit demonstrated by the `https://github.com/gbasin/LLM-DB` project has not only accelerated the development process of our project but also enhanced the overall quality of our code.
 We believe that the open-source community is a powerful force for innovation, and we are honored to be part of this ecosystem.